 \subsubsection{Preliminaries}

 For a semantic segmentation task, the segmentation network \(SEG\) learns a function \(f_{SEG}(I)\) that maps input image \(I\) to the ground-truth mask \(Y\), that specifies a semantic class \(c \in C\) for every pixel \(i \in I\).
-The limitation of the most commonly used pixel-wise segmentation loss functions such as cross-entropy loss, is their inability to capture relationships between pixels.
-To address this limitation, a recent work proposed mutual information based loss function \cite{zhao_region_2019} that combines cross-entropy and structural similarity loss.
+A limitation of the most commonly used pixel-wise segmentation loss functions such as cross-entropy loss, is their inability to capture the relationships between pixels.
+To address this limitation, a recent work proposed the mutual information based loss function \cite{zhao_region_2019} that combines cross-entropy and structural similarity loss.
 Furthermore, to learn the relationship between pixels of multiple images and to supervise the representations within pixel-embedding, supervised contrastive loss for semantic segmentation is proposed in \cite{wang_exploring_2021}:

 where \(P_{y}\) and \(N_{y}\) are positive and negative samples of pixel-embedding, belonging to classes dissimilar to that of the anchor pixel \(y\).
-This learning strategy is very effective in maximizing inter-class separation, while minimizing intra-class distance within pixel-embedding, specially for large-scale datasets.
-However, while training a segmentation network without pretrained weights and with a limited dataset size, representations within pixel-embeddings and the feature maps of earlier layers remain highly transient thereby making the use of contrastive learning challenging.
-To address this, we resort to a learning strategy that does not require the use of pixel-embedding, while being effective in maximizing inter-class separation and minimizing intra-class distance.
+This learning strategy is very effective in maximizing inter-class separation, while minimizing intra-class distance within pixel-embedding, specially when large-scale dataset and corresponding pretrained weights are available.
+However, feature representations within pixel-embeddings remain transient while training a segmentation network without pretrained weights and with a limited dataset size.
+This limits the effectiveness of CL in training the segmentation network.
+To address this, we resort to a CL strategy that uses logits instead of pixel-embedding, while remaining effective in maximizing inter-class separation and minimizing intra-class proximity.